Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 This network design change also has the impact that the platform team can no longer inspact and log all traffic using a layer 7 firewall.
 However, this is not considered as disadvantage as Data Management and Analytics Scenario can be considered as coherent platform that spans across multiple subscriptions to allow for scale and overcome platform level limitations.
 Also, other platform capabilities such as Network Security Group Flow Logs and service specific Diagnostic Settings can be used to capture necessary network and service logs that can be used to inspect traffic.
 Such logs can be captured at scale through the use of [Azure Policies](/infra/Policies/PolicyDefinitions/DiagnosticSettings/).

+In some scenarios, traffic needs to be limited due to regulatory or legal implications.
+For instance, GDPR requires certain datasets to stay within a european datacenter and therefore would not allowed to be transferred across regions.
+To comply with such rules and only allow traffic to be sent one direction from East US to West Europe but not vice versa, customers can rely on NSGs.
+Within the NSGs you can define that traffic originating from East US is denied whereas traffic originating from West Europe would be allowed.
+This solution approach does not have implications on the bandwith and latency, but will allow customer to stay compliant while still being able to combine datasets from multiple regions.

 This option also has no impact on the DNS architecture and allows using an Azure-native solution based on Azure Private DNS Zones.

 Summary: :heavy_plus_sign::heavy_plus_sign::heavy_plus_sign: